One pot + eight ingredient Carrot Tomato Soup – ready in under 30 minutes! Gluten Free + Low FODMAP + Vegan + Paleo

 - 1 bay leaf

-- 2 tablespoons nutritional yeast or grated parmesan (optional - for extra cheesiness/ use nutritional yeast for dairy free)
+- 2 tablespoons (15 g) nutritional yeast or grated parmesan (optional - for extra cheesiness/ use nutritional yeast for dairy free)

-Bring to a boil, then reduce heat down to simmer.
-Cover and let simmer for 15-20 minutes or until carrots are fork tender.
+- Bring to a boil - cook for about 5 minutes, then reduce heat down to simmer.
+Cover and let simmer for another 20-25 minutes or until carrots are fork tender.

 *You can use water instead of stock but make sure you add additional salt and pepper to your soup to make up for it.
 If you use water and feel like your soup is missing something add a splash of (gluten free) soy sauce to add umami flavour.